arizona

 Oversight & Conduct

-The Secretary of State oversees the audit while the audit is conducted by both the county election officials and party representatives appointed by the county party chairperson.
+The secretary of state oversees the audit, while the audit is conducted by both the county election officials and party representatives appointed by the county party chairperson.

 Ballot Protection

 The election board shall prepare a report and place it in the ballot box, in which the voted ballots have been placed.
 This box will then be sealed with a numbered seal and delivered promptly by two members of the election board of different political parties to the central counting place, which shall not be more than fifty miles from the polling place from which the ballots are delivered.
 The county officer in charge of elections shall retain custody of the ballots for purposes of performing any required hand counts and the officer shall provide for security for those ballots.
-For more information see, Ariz.
-Rev. Stat.
+For more information see, Arizona Rev. Stat.
 Ann. § 16-608.

 Additional Targeted Samples